mjbradvica/MediatorBuddy/README.md

 That's 90% of how MediatorBuddy works!

-I hope you are able to see the potential of what the library can do for you and your development team.
+I hope the potential of what the library can do for you and your development team is apparent.

 ## In Depth